 - What can we do ?
 Everything is strange here… Vibrant, but strange.

 - Maybe it's simply because we've never been here before, to this forest… You know, a bit like when you arrive in another country.
-Even the most ordinary things seem strange because you're unsettled by the difference.
+Even the most ordinary things seem strange.

 - So you think it's safe to continue ?
 I was asking him the question indirectly.
 In fact, I felt like I was asking more to reassure myself than anything else.